svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 - Regex alias - persisted
 - Regex expression - persisted
 - Default - persisted
-- Combination - on start-up equal to Default parameter.
+- Combination - on start-up equal to the default parameter.
 In-RAM parameter only.
 Not persisted

-The purpose of "default" and "combination" settings is to allow you to form a more complex regex expressions from a set of the saved ones.
+The purpose of "default" and "combination" settings is to allow you to form more complex regex expressions from a set of the saved ones.

-> Some example from real project: you want to see "FPS of your app" & "CPU consumption of cgroups" & "Top 10 threads within the system" & "List of crashed systemd services".
+> Some examples from the real project: you want to see "FPS of your app" & "CPU consumption of cgroups" & "Top 10 threads within the system" & "List of crashed systemd services".
-> Combination of 4 regex patterns would easily allow to form such a request in order to analyze performance issues.
+> Combination of 4 regex patterns would easily allow forming such a request to analyze performance issues.

 As I can't provide here examples from the real project, here is another "simplification with screenshots".